arush414/MA324_GROUP2_QUANTILE_REGRESSION/README.md

 ## Sima Module
 We have added a new module called sima module, which includes two libraries - modified sklearn and quantile forest.
 Modified sklearn implements simultaneous multiple quantile regression which wasn't possible using the original sklearn library.

 To use modified sklearn from this module import modified sklearn from sima module.

-To initialize the Quantile Regressor , just provide it with list of quantiles that you want the model to predict along with alpha value for regularisation. model = QuantileRegressor(quantile=quantile,alpha=0) % Here you can give list of quantiles that you want instead of a single quantile for eg [0.3,0.5,0.9] model.fit(X_train, y_train)
+To initialize the Quantile Regressor, just provide it with list of quantiles that you want the model to predict along with alpha value for regularisation. model = QuantileRegressor(quantile=quantile,alpha=0) % Here you can give list of quantiles that you want instead of a single quantile for eg [0.3,0.5,0.9] model.fit(X_train, y_train)

-.
 ## Application
 Quantile regression is employed when the assumptions of constant variance in residuals and linearity between the independent and dependent variables, which are essential for linear regression, are violated.
 Additionally, quantile regression is preferred when the data exhibit heteroscedasticity or when the relationship between the variables is non-linear.
 By estimating different quantiles of the response variable's distribution, quantile regression offers a more comprehensive understanding of the data, especially in scenarios where linear regression assumptions fail to hold. \
 We apply Quantile Regression on housing dataset and list down our observations and results in this project.